1961 Syrian coup d'état: Secessionist government period (29 September 1961 – 8 March 1963)

 While the traditional parties fully supported the restored Syria, the Ba’ath party was split.
 Akram al-Hawrani and his socialists were against the UAR, while both founders Michel Aflaq and Salah ad-Din al-Bitar sent confusing signals.
-Aflaq refused to support secession, while al-Bitar initially had supported it, but withdrew his support under the pressure from the party.
+Aflaq refused to support secession, while al-Bitar initially had supported it, but withdrew his support under pressure from the party.
 Many party members in the provinces had kept the party alive during the UAR period and were against Aflaq, who had proclaimed the dissolution of the Ba’ath party without any consultation with party members.
 This period of confusion increased the determination of the Ba’ath Military Committee to achieve its goals.

-While the new Constitution was being drafted and not yet approved, the Constitution of 1950 was in force.
-On 17 October Syria abolished the July laws that had nationalized large sectors of economy.
+Prior to ratification of the newly drafted Constitution, the Constitution of 1950 was in force.
+On 17 October Syria abolished the July laws that had nationalized large sectors of the economy.

-After the December elections, Peoples Party leaders Maarouf al-Dawalibi and Nazim al-Kudsi became Prime Minister and President, respectively.
+After the December elections, Peoples Party leaders Maarouf al-Dawalibi and Nazim al-Kudsi became prime minister and president, respectively.
 Maamun al-Kuzbari was elected Speaker of the Parliament.

 During the first months after the coup, the government succeeded in reducing the number of coup supporters in the leading army positions and at the same reduced UAR socialist laws and regulations.
 Instead of maintaining strong relations with Egypt's ally, the USSR, better relations were established with West Germany and Iraq.
-On 16 March 1962 President Nazim al-Kudsi met with Iraq's Prime Minister Abd al-Karim Qasim.
+On 16 March 1962 President Nazim al-Kudsi met with Iraq's prime minister Abd al-Karim Qasim.

 During the spring of 1962 the pressure grew in parliament for the restoration of full democratic freedoms.
 Parliament requested al-Dawalibi's resignation, restoration of all liberties and establishment of National Unity Government.
 Al-Dawalibi resigned on 27 March.

 Between 28 March and 2 April 1962 Syria was racked by coups and counter coups.
 The first attempt was made by Abd al-Karim al-Nahawi, whose forces now included Ba’athists and Nasserites.
 He wanted to regain his lost influence in the army and government.
 Al-Nahlawi's forces arrested government members and dissolved the parliament after which President al-Qudsi resigned in protest.
-On 30 March general Zahr ad-Din and leading army officers from the Damascus region announced that this coup was a continuation of the 28 September coup and would return the country to its original goals.
+On 30 March general Zahreddine and leading army officers from the Damascus region announced that this coup was a continuation of the 28 September coup and would return the country to its original goals.

 Meanwhile, on 31 March Nasserites and Ba’athists led by Jassem Alwan rose in revolt.
 While their goals were different, they were united in their opposition to al-Nahlawi's coup in Damascus.
 Alwan's forces and Ba’athists from the Military Committee rebelled in Aleppo, Homs and Deir ez-Zor.
 They called for the restoration of the UAR and for Egypt to send supporting troops.

-On 1 April 1962, army chief Abd al-Karim Zahreddine held talks in Homs between all the army factions, during which a secret compromise was reached:
+On 1 April 1962, army chief Zahreddine held talks in Homs between all the army factions, during which a secret compromise was reached: